jakelandis/es-hot-warm-cold/7.10-node-roles/README.md

 7.10+ you can still use node attributes, but data tiers is the new prefered implementation.

-This is an example of how to implement hot, warm, cold with node attributes.
-This purpose of this example to set a foundation for data tiers and why you would want to use them.
-It builds on the 7.9-node-attributes example to help contrast the change introduced in 7.10.
+This is an example of how to implement hot, warm, cold with data tiers.

 ## Pre-reqs